Naspers Foundry is open for South African startup pitches, CEO says – TechCrunch

 Founders from other parts of Africa with startup operations in South Africa can be considered for funding, she clarified.

-Naspers Foundry will back companies that align with the internet business’s Naspers focuses on — such as food, payments, or classifieds — and any other digital venture that addresses a societal need.
+Naspers Foundry will back companies that align with the internet businesses on which Naspers focuses — such as food, payments or classifieds — and any other digital venture that addresses a societal need.

-On financing size, the Foundry will make equity investments in various amounts primarily from Series A up to Series B, according to Mahanyele-Dabengwa.
+On financing size, the Foundry will make equity investments in various amounts, primarily from Series A up to Series B, according to Mahanyele-Dabengwa.

 Pre-series funding won’t be on the table, for now, but could be at some point.
 “We’ve been talking to our stakeholders…and there really is a need [in the region] for much more earlier stage [investment].
 So we are giving thought to that,” she said.